davidgilbertson/react-recollect/README.md

 });
 ```

-It’s important that you populate the store using `initStore`, and do so before
+It's important that you populate the store using `initStore`, and do so before
 rendering your app with `ReactDOMServer.renderToString()`.

 This is because your Node server might receive several requests from several